April 16, 2024

 With 87% of organisations reporting a skills gap or expecting one to occur within the next few years, it is important for organisations to conduct a skills gap analysis at least once a year.

 • Train and upskill your employees in the important skills and competencies your organisation lacks but requires in the not-so-far future.
-Using insights drawn from your skills database, you can make sure your employees not only learn the skills they need but that they also acquire the required proficiency in those skills.
+Using insights drawn from your skills inventory, you can make sure your employees not only learn the skills they need but that they also acquire the required proficiency in those skills.
 Organisations that strategically reduce skill gaps through learning and development motivate employees to learn and grow and put themselves on track to meet their business objectives and goals.

 • Hire skilled talent if you are short on time to upskill or reskill your current staff.
-That doesn’t mean that your skills database is a handy tool only when you need to make urgent hires.
+That doesn’t mean that your skills inventory is a handy tool only when you need to make urgent hires.
 It can actually help you strategically plan all recruitment so that you slowly but surely acquire the full range of skills and competencies you are missing, strengthen your core skills, and reduce areas of weakness.

 3. Employee retention